alexmarcy/alexmarcy.github.com/_posts/2015-06-18-gumroad-first-day-of-work.markdown

 The real power of the challenge so far seems to be forcing myself to come up with an idea in one day.
 Too many times in the past have I gotten lost on a project in that phase, never making to an outline.
 This seems to be the exact outcome <a href="http://sethgodin.typepad.com/">Seth Godin</a> was providing with his Ship It workbooks.
 Basically get rid of all of the BS and come up with an idea.
 If it is a decent one, give it to some of the low-hanging fruit of scrutiny and get on with your day.

-Enough rambling today, I should probably start focusing on a story for future posts since my product for the challenge is "Story Selling" (a play on Storytelling, hilarious!).
+Enough rambling today, I should probably start focusing on a story for future posts since my product for the challenge is "<a href="http://alexmarcy.com/storyselling.html">Story Selling</a>" (a play on Storytelling, hilarious!).

 Focus on stacking the brick in your hand, not the entire pallet of them behind you.